 Everyone was in awe as they watched Capri from high above in all its splendour.

-You are able to have a good walk around at the top and see the Island from several viewpoints, the Steep cliffs lead majestically down to the incredible blue sea and rocks below as birds fly beneath you.
+You are able to have a good walk around at the top and see the Island from several viewpoints, the steep cliffs lead majestically down to the sparkling blue sea and rocks below as birds fly beneath you.

 After exploring, shaking out the jelly legs from the lift and a quick kiss of the ground we relaxed with an ice cold beer.